zyc00/homepage/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"

 announcements:
-  enabled: true # includes a list of news item
+  enabled: fasle # includes a list of news item
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder